Low Back Pain - Introduction

 Back pain varies.
 It may be sharp or stabbing.
 It can be dull, achy, or feel like a type of cramp.
 The type of pain you have will depend on the underlying cause of your back pain.
 Back pain is a symptom and the causes for back pain can be many.

-Acute Low back painAround 80% of all people will have low back pain sometime in their lives.
+Acute low back painAround 80% of all people will have low back pain sometime in their lives.
 The majority of acute back pain is, in most cases, a result of simple sprains and strains in your back.
 Sprains are caused by overstretching or tearing ligaments, and strains are tears in tendon or muscle.
 Both can occur from twisting or lifting something in the wrong way, lifting something too heavy, or overstretching.
 Such movements may also trigger spasms in back muscles, which can also be painful.
 In most cases, your back pain will get better on its own within a few weeks or with exercises and physical therapy treatment to re-train certain muscles.

-Chronic or persistent low back painThe majority of people recover fairly swiftly from an episode of low back pain, but some people continue to suffer pain even after months or years.
+Disabling back painThe majority of people recover fairly swiftly from an episode of low back pain, but some people continue to suffer pain even after months or years.
 Research suggests that in most of these cases there is no new injury to the back.
 People with chronic pain often find it difficult to cope with work, family and social activities, and chronic low back pain is considered a significant cause of disability worldwide.
 This does not mean that patients cannot learn to manage their pain.

 It is known that certain factors at early stages of back pain are associated with a higher chance of it becoming persistent.